RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/BLE_Module/nRF52_SEEED_XIAO.md

 When a scanner ACKs a beacon, the beacon gets halted for a moment.
 The beacon will count the amount of ACKs received.
 The amount of received ACKs will determine the amount of devices in present surrounding.

 After the *air_time* has finished, the beacon will stop.
 The BLE module now waits for the STM32 to reached back.
-After the STM32 reached back, the BLE goes to sleep again.
+After the STM32 reached back or if the window has passed, the BLE goes to sleep again.

 ### Mode 1
 Mode 1 is when we use the BLE module as scanner to search for BLE beacons in the proximity area.
 This allows for intercommunication between the SSRs.
 Same as Beacon, the scan will be in air for *air_time* and will have a named that represents the BLE-devide ID and the *ssr_id*.